florxgomez/js-notes/wes-dom.md

 **Turn a string into a DOM element**

-    const myFragment = document.createRange().createContextualFragment(myHTML); // this creates a Range, which is a part of the HTML we    can work with, and then a document-fragment is created (an HTML element)
+    const myFragment = document.createRange().createContextualFragment(myHTML); // this creates a Range, which is a part of the HTML we can work with, and then a document-fragment is created (an HTML element) document.body.append(myHTML);